mogmarino/redux-tareas/README.md

 - **Task Selection**: Allows users to select tasks with checkboxes, storing selected tasks in Redux store.
 - **Navigation**: Two routes to switch between task list and selected task view.
 - **State Management**: Utilizes Redux Toolkit for managing local state and Redux Toolkit Query for API requests.
+- **Vite**: Vite is used as the build tool for faster development and optimized builds.

 ## 📂 Tech Stack